corsettiDev/d2c-website/README.md

 - Quote results automatically refresh when filter fields change
 - Plan sorting and filtering works independently of API availability - filters apply even when API calls fail
 - Plan sorting algorithm handles all combinations of InsuranceReason, CoverageTier, and PreExisting conditions with granular ordering for distinct user scenarios
+- Quebec province (Province == 10) displays a call button instead of the standard "Apply Now" button due to provincial regulations